 In this tutorial, we’ll create and deploy a Gradio chat interface that connects to a Llama 8B language model using Cerebrium’s custom ASGI runtime.
-We’ll build a scalable architecture where the frontend runs on CPU instances while the model can be deployed separately on GPU instances for optimal resource utilization.
+We’ll build a scalable architecture where the frontend runs on CPU instances, while the model runs separately on GPU instances for optimal resource utilization.

 Architecture Overview